-The Great Wall fails to bring down the barriers in a lacklustre Chinese-US epic
+The Great Wall fails to bring down the barriers in lackluster Chinese-US epic

-Co-productions have been touted as a way for Hollywood to finally get a slice of China's sprawling film market but celebrated director Zhang Yimou's latest project fails because of its ambitious yet ultimately clumsy attempts to garner broad international appeal
+Co-productions have been touted as a way for Hollywood to finally get a slice of China's film market, but celebrated director Zhang Yimou's project crumbles

 Matt Damon was right to insist that commentators wait to see the finished film before making judgements about his role as a “white saviour of China” in the new Chinese-US coproduction, The Great Wall.

 That being said, the initial outrage over the casting of a white American actor as the star of a China-based epic was certainly understandable given Hollywood’s long history of “whitewashing”.

 Sparked by the prominent placement of Damon in the film’s US promotional poster and trailer, heated social media responses helped draw much-needed attention to an ugly and enduring industry practice.

 Most notable amongst these was Taiwanese-American actress Constance Wu’s oft-cited Twitter post, passionately arguing that “our heroes don’t look like Matt Damon”.
 Ultimately though this particular controversy proved largely baseless, as the star takes a step back from full-blown heroics in the action-fantasy epic.